rawwerks/deepgram-demos-flux-streaming/README.md

 2. **Start microphone**: Click "🎤 Start Microphone" and grant browser permissions
 3. **Speak clearly**: The app will show real-time transcription and turn events
 4. **Watch the magic**: Observe FLUX's turn detection and conversational flow

+### Silero VAD Behavior
+- Browser audio is gated by a Silero Voice Activity Detector running in WebAssembly; Deepgram sessions are only opened when the detector hears speech.
+- A one-second pre-roll buffer is streamed before the first detected syllable so transcripts do not truncate leading words.
+- If the detector hears at least five seconds of silence, the browser closes the Deepgram WebSocket to avoid billing during idle time.
+A new session opens automatically the next time you speak.
+- Transcript turn indices are stitched across sessions so the conversation view remains continuous even though the underlying connections are short-lived.
+- The VAD loads its ONNX and worklet assets from the jsDelivr CDN by default—bundle those files locally if you need the demo to work offline.

 ## ⚙️ Configuration Options